anikomaraz/anikomaraz/README.md

 <details>
 <summary> <b> 4.
 Shopping and Other Addictions during Covid-19: </b> <i>Academic project (real data) survey framework, statistical data analysis, visualisation and publication</i></summary>
 <br>
 This project provided a unique opportunity to observe how the progress of the pandemic and the associated distress influenced addictive behaviors in the first 6 months in the USA.
 Using MTurk, we sampled 25 Americans every 3 days and administered our survey via formr (an R framework) to observe changes in patterns. <b>Live data quality checks</b>, reminders and feedback was included.
-You can find all the information in the [repository](https://github.com/anikomaraz/covid19-shopping) and in the two academic papers: [<b>Paper 1</b>](https://akjournals.com/view/journals/2006/10/4/article-p912.xml?body=pdf-23898) on excessive behaviors and [<b>Paper 2</b>](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9109632/pdf/jba-11-088.pdf) focusing specifically on <b>shopping</b>.
+You can find all the information in the <a href="https://github.com/anikomaraz/covid19-shopping"><b>repository</b></a> and in the two academic papers: <a href="https://akjournals.com/view/journals/2006/10/4/article-p912.xml?body=pdf-23898"><b>Paper 1</b></a> on excessive behaviors and <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9109632/pdf/jba-11-088.pdf"><b>Paper 2</b></a> focusing specifically on <b>shopping</b>.

 <p align="center">
   <img src="https://drive.google.com/uc?export=view&id=1qQ23p8SpZkIyaiwFKWYa8EsLr7tiszxF" alt="Shopping and Other Addictions during Covid-19" width="40%">
 </p>